-

 2025.02.10 - DOJ: Dismissal Without Prejudice of Prosecution of Mayor Eric Adams

-Acting Deputy AG directs the SDNY U.S. Attorney to dismiss charges against NYC Mayor Eric Adams in part because the prosecution limited the Mayor's "ability to support critical, ongoing federal efforts 'to protect the American people from the disastrous effects of unlawful mass migration and resettlement,' as described in Executive Order 14165."
+The Acting Deputy Attorney General directs the U.S. Attorney for the Southern District of New York to dismiss charges against Mayor Eric Adams in part because the prosecution limited the Mayor's "ability to support critical, ongoing federal efforts 'to protect the American people from the disastrous effects of unlawful mass migration and resettlement,' as described in Executive Order 14165."

 View Document -